ufs-community/ufs-mrweather-app/docs/UsersGuide/source/config_new_platform.rst

       CIMEROOT=../.. ../configure --macros-format=Makefile --mpilib=mpi-serial
       CIMEROOT=../.. source ./.env_mach_specific.sh && make

-You should now have a _cprnc_ executable.
+You should now have a "cprnc" executable.
 Remember the path to this tool as it will be added to the `config_machines.xml` file in the next step, in the `CCSM_CPRNC` variable.
+Ideally, this executable will be moved to a shared location so that all users on the platform have access to the tool.

 Add the new machine description to config_machines.xml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^